rmaryan/MSFS2020-Ardunio-Cockpit/README.md

 As long as Connector box is checked, the application will try reconnecting to the simulator and Arduino.

+Once the connections are established, Sim Connector checks the aircraft model which is currently loaded in MSFS and tries to find the most appropriate dashboard layout for it.

+Dashboard layouts are currently hard-coded in the C# code.
+Later we plan to implement a dynamic layouts loading from the plain text files.

 ## Dashboard Layout

 ![Dashboard layout](extra/dashboard.png)